lazamar/lazamar.github.io/_posts/2018-03-23-recursion-patterns.md

 ### Multiple recursion calls

-Sometimes we need to make more than one recursive call
+Sometimes we need to make more than one recursive call.
+The fibonacci function is a good example but you will most likely come across that in [divide and conquer algorythms](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm).

+Here is the naive stack-overflowing version.

 ```elm
 fib n =
 	if n == 0 || n == 1 then
 		n